BlueWizardHat/2fa-demo/README.md

 Then just point you browser to the url that you deployed it on and check out the magic.

+# Yubico validation

+To be able to verify yubico keys you will need to register for an api key at https://upgrade.yubico.com/getapikey/.
+Put the client id and api key you get from this in

+	2fa-demo-webapp/src/main/resources/application.properties

+If you do not do this any attempts at using the yubico features will result in server errors.
+Google Authenticator features will work without the yubico client id and api key.

 # Importing into an IDE

 If you want to import the project into an IDE make sure you have installed the excellent